Scientific Name

 Description

-Agave victoriae-reginae 'Albomarginata', also known as Agave victoriae-reginae 'White Rhino', is a beautiful small succulent that forms rosettes of tight-fitting deep green leaves with broad white margins and tipped with a short terminal spine.
-It is solitary when young but may produce offsets when mature.
-The rosettes are up to 12 inches (30 cm) tall and 16 inches (40 cm) in diameter.
+Agave victoriae-reginae 'Albomarginata', also known as Agave victoriae-reginae 'White Rhino', is a beautiful small succulent that forms compact rosettes of deep green leaves with broad, white margins and a short terminal spine.
+It grows solitary when young but may produce a few offsets with time.
+The rosettes can reach up to 12 inches (30 cm) in height and 16 inches (40 cm) in diameter.

 Hardiness